Honeysmoke: A Biracial Girl Embraces The Colors That Make Her Unique

 Simone knows her color—she is honeysmoke.

-Firstly, we love that Simone is a biracial girl.
-We rarely see a biracial lead in a children's book.
-It's wonderful that biracial (and multiracial) children have another book in which to see themselves celebrated.
+It's wonderful that biracial (and multiracial) children have a book to see themselves celebrated.

-Children are not colorblind.
 Skin color is one of the many identifiers that children notice as young as infancy.
-That's why its important to have positive conversations about these things as early as possible.
-Honeysmoke could be used to start those age appropriate conversations.
-This recently published article is another resource that may help with discussions - Talking Race With Young Children.
+That's why it's important to have positive conversations about our differences, as early and as often as possible.
+Honeysmoke could be used to start those age-appropriate conversations.
+This article from NPR is another resource that may help with discussions: Talking Race With Young Children.